Skip to contents

 The role of the dist_fun argument is to specify the distance function used to obtain the distance between values.
 It can be done with one of three mechanisms.
 The first is to use one of internal C++ functions, such as "euclidean", "jsd" (the Jensen-Shannon distance, Lin (1991)), and "dtw" (dynamic time warping).
 The second mechanism allows selecting one of 46 distance and similarity measures implemented in the R package philentropy (Dorst 2018).
 Thirdly, this argument also accepts any user-defined R function that returns one value based on provided two vectors.

 By default, the supercells function, as R language, is single-threaded – runs only on a single thread on the CPU and reads the input raster values into the computer memory.
 These features may limit the function’s usability for raster datasets with millions or more cells and many variables, for which calculations can either be too slow or require more memory that is available.
-To overcome the aforementioned issues, the supercells function has two related optional arguments - chunks and future.
+To overcome the aforementioned issues, the supercells function has the chunks argument.

 The chunks argument is set by default to FALSE.
-However, when it is either TRUE or some numerical value, then the split, apply, combine procedure is used: input raster is divided into several chunks, each chunk is read into RAM independently and has a set of superpixels derived; this process is repeated for every chunk, and all the results are combined into one final object.
+However, when it is either TRUE or some numerical value, then the split, apply, combine procedure is used: input raster is divided into several chunks, each chunk is read into RAM independently and has a set of supercells derived; this process is repeated for every chunk, and all the results are combined into one final object.
 When the user sets this argument to TRUE, the chunks’ sizes are calculated automatically, while when the user provides a numerical value to this argument, then the input raster data is split into chunks with user-defined side length (in the number of pixels).
-The future argument is also set by default to FALSE.
-If it is TRUE, the user also needs to specify how parallel processing should be performed and on how many CPU threads with future::plan().
+The chunks argument is set by default to FALSE.

 The final argument is called verbose, which takes an integer value of 0 or larger, where 0 means no additional messages during the calculations, and 1 provides basic messages about the current calculation stage.